-All applications that are deemed fundable at this stage - i.e. meeting the quality threshold - will then be entered into a random allocation process.

-As a result of this revised process, the Academy will be able to give all unsuccessful applicants feedback on their applications.
+- 11.4 All applications that are deemed fundable at this stage i.e. meeting the quality threshold will then be entered into a random allocation process.
+All applicants must submit as part of their application a gender equality statement, which must meet compliance standards as set out in the above publication. - 11.5 As a result of this revised process, the Academy will be able to give all unsuccessful applicants feedback on their applications.
 Applicants whose applications are judged not to meet the quality threshold on one or more of the criteria will be informed of this when given the result at the end of the assessment process.
-Applicants who are entered into the random allocation process but not selected for award will be informed that their applications were fundable and the only reason for being unsuccessful was that there were not enough funds to support everyone entered into the random allocation.

-We believe that this approach will have wide benefits.
-We hope that the transparency and simplicity of the system will improve research culture more generally

-- Between the very best applications, we will be removing human bias and partiality, which may be fairer to traditionally overlooked groups. - Allow us to give applicants feedback on which elements of the proposal did not pass the quality threshold.
+Applicants who are entered into the random allocation process but not selected for award will be informed that their applications were fundable and the only reason for being unsuccessful was that there were not enough funds to support everyone entered into the random allocation. - 11.6 We believe that this approach will have wide benefits.
+We hope that the transparency and simplicity of the system will improve research culture more generally.
+Other benefits include: - Between the very best applications, we will be removing the potential for bias and partiality, which may be fairer to traditionally overlooked groups. - Allow us to give applicants feedback on which elements of the proposal did not pass the quality threshold.
 Please note that we will not be able to enter into correspondence about feedback or provide further detail. - Overall, we believe that partial randomisation will ease the burden on applicants and research officers without impacting the quality of applications and assessment.
 An application needs to pass our rigorous quality threshold, but it does not need to be checked and edited time and time again, so more time will be freed up for both applicants and research officers.

-Consent
+12 Consent

-The British Academy is working with researchers at the University of Oxford to evaluate the Partial Randomised Allocation Trial.
+12.1 The British Academy is working with researchers at the University of Oxford to evaluate the Partial Randomised Allocation Trial.
 These researchers are requesting your consent for the British Academy to share some details of your SRG application to enable you to be involved as a study participant.
 The researchers will use this information to gather data on your past and future research outputs.
 We will be in touch after you have submitted your application with further details.
 Your decision to participate or not is entirely independent from the allocation of funding for the Small Research Grants scheme.

-Code of Practice
+13 Code of Practice

-The Academy has a Code of Practice for assessing research applications, setting out the principles of equity, integrity and confidentiality governing the treatment of all applications for research support.
+13.1 The Academy has a Code of Practice for assessing research applications, setting out the principles of equity, integrity and confidentiality governing the treatment of all applications for research support.
 The Code of Practice also covers Data Protection, the Academy's ethics policy and the appeals procedure.
-The Code of Practice may be viewed on the Academy's website at https://www.thebritishacademy.ac.uk/funding/code-practice.
+The Code of Practice may be viewed on the Academy's website